smnorris/pscis/README.md

 ## Installation / Setup

-No installation required, just download the scripts.
+Download the scripts:

     $ git clone https://github.com/smnorris/pscis.git

-Once you are set up with `fwapg` no further setup to use these tools should be needed, but the control scripts provided assume\ that your database connection paramaters are stored as environment variables (`$PGHOST`, `$PGUSER` etc).
-Either set these variables, use some other client to run the scripts or edit the scripts to specify your connection parameters.
+Once the FWA database is set up via `fwapg` no further setup should be needed.
+The scripts assume that your database connection paramaters are stored as environment variables (`$PGHOST`, `$PGUSER` etc).

 ## Data load

-Download the PSCIS views from the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset?q=pscis) to the `whse_fish` schema in your postgres database.
-The supplied script depends on the Python [`bcdata` package](https://github.com/smnorris/bcdata):
+Load the [PSCIS tables](https://catalogue.data.gov.bc.ca/dataset?q=pscis) to the `whse_fish` schema:

     ./01_download.sh

-You will also need to manually load the modelled crossing data to the `fish_passage` schema.
-This would look something like this:
+Load the modelled crossing tables (closed bottom/culverts and open bottom/bridges) to the `fish_passage` schema.
+For example:

 ```
 psql -c "CREATE SCHEMA IF NOT EXISTS fish_passage"